'DIY PROJECTS PAGE'~

 Our ducks and goose already love it.

-The pond is 20 feet by 16 feet and about 3 feet deep.
+The pond is apprx.
+20 feet by 16 feet and about 2 and 1/2 feet deep in center.

 helpers!